-August 21 is celebrated as Senior Citizens Day in the world to highlight the importance of taking care of elderly citizens and helping them live with dignity.
+August 21 is celebrated as Senior Citizens Day in the world to highlight the importance of caring of elderly citizens and helping them live with dignity.
 As the body ages, it becomes prone to medical conditions.
-Ageing cannot be prevented, but we can learn how to deal with arising conditions for the great health of our loved ones.
+Ageing cannot be prevented, but we can learn how to deal with rising conditions for the great health of our loved ones.
 Most health concerns for the elderly are memory loss, dementia and Alzheimer’s disease among others.
 Discussed below are an understanding of elderly care and tips to make parent care, at home more manageable.

 Let’s go through a few tips for geriatric or elderly care so that the main caregiver aka family member does not feel burdened:-

 Have a support system:

 If you are unable to spend enough time due to work commitments, scout for a professional elder care service.
 A lot of home care services provide basic to essential support such as shopping for daily groceries, cooking, laundry, exercise, visits to the doctors, etc.

 It is crucial to carry details of their medical history, current medication, and dosage.
 Help your parents to understand their medicines along with recommended changes in their diet.

 Exercise and healthy diet:

 It is a good idea to accompany your parents for morning and evening walks.
 It will not only make them feel refreshed but would also serve as an opportunity for you to spend some time together.
 Paying attention to diet is equally important.
 Quite often, they are unable to consume much at their age, due to indigestion hence it is important to feed them a nutritious and healthy meal.